eddspire/sora-2-wrapper/replit.md

 **Schema Design**:
 - `video_jobs` table tracking all generation requests
-- Fields: id (UUID), prompt, status, progress, videoId, videoUrl, thumbnailUrl, errorMessage, model, size, seconds, timestamps
+  - Fields: id (UUID), prompt, status, progress, videoId, videoUrl, thumbnailUrl, errorMessage, model, size, seconds, folderId, timestamps
+- `folders` table for hierarchical video organization
+  - Fields: id (UUID), name, parentId (nullable, for hierarchy), color (nullable), timestamps
+  - Supports unlimited nesting with parent-child relationships

 **Job Statuses**:
 - `queued` - Job submitted and waiting
 - `in_progress` - Job being processed by OpenAI
 - `completed` - Video successfully generated
 - `failed` - Job failed with error message

+**Video Organization**:
+- Videos can be organized into hierarchical folders with unlimited nesting
+- Special views: "All Videos" (shows all), "Uncategorized" (shows videos without folder)
+- Videos can be moved between folders at any time via dropdown menu
+- Folders display video counts and can be color-coded
+- Deleting a folder safely reassigns all videos and subfolders to the parent folder

 ### File Storage Architecture